 New guidance and recommendations are coming out from the Centers for Disease Control and Prevention (CDC) and other local, state, and federal health professionals as knowledge and understanding about the COVID-19 virus continues to improve.
 At Fork Union Military Academy, we are processing all this information and preparing a comprehensive plan to return boys to a meaningful educational experience on our campus.

 Remember that Fork Union Military Academy is blessed with a large, beautiful campus surrounded by rural countryside far from the dense population centers so adversely impacted by the pandemic.
 We feature small class sizes, and, with our unique One Subject Plan, our cadets are not changing classes throughout the day.

 While there is no doubt that, for at least some period, there will be adjustments we will make in light of COVID-19, we firmly believe that Fork Union Military Academy is better positioned than many other schools to manage, throughout this crisis, to best serve the young men who join our Corps of Cadets.

 I am new to FUMA, and have not even been able to visit, so a lot of this is really unclear to me?
-Is there anything I can do before mid-July to get a better understanding?
+Is there anything I can do before school opens to get a better understanding?

 Will the Academic Calendar and other policies still be subject to more change in the future due to COVID-19?